 - 300 - 400: A soft yet more substantial count, favoured for its cool feel and durability.
-This kind of bed linen is used in major hotel chains worldwide.
-Here is example of 300 thread count bed linen.
+This kind of bed linen is used by major hotel chains worldwide.
+Here is an example of a 300 thread count bed linen.

-- 600: It is a beautiful lustrous, uniform, soft and very smooth fabric.
-High-quality and luxury products which are usually made by this kind of fabric.
+- 600: It is a beautiful, lustrous, uniform, soft, and very smooth fabric.
+High-quality and luxury products are usually made from this kind of fabric.

-- 800-1000: Ultimate luxury and pure indulgence with an event greater lustre and a fuller fabric.
+- 800-1000: Ultimate luxury and pure indulgence with a greater luster and a fuller fabric.

-Typically, there are two main types of fabric can choose from: percale and sateen.
+Typically, two main types of fabric can be chosen: percale and sateen.

 Percale is a closely woven, plain weave, spun fabric made from both carded and combed yarns.
-It is generally only found in high thread-count fabrics which gives the fabric a soft, silk-like feel.
-Percale gives a fabric strength meaning it will last longer through multiple washes.
+It is generally only found in high thread-count fabrics, which gives the fabric a soft, silk-like feel.
+Percale gives the fabric strength, meaning it will last longer through multiple washes.
 Since it is durable, it is perfect for hotel usage.

-The mainly difference of these two fabrics is the appearance, choose the one what you want your hotel room looks like.
+The main difference between these two fabrics is their appearance.
+Choose the one that you want your hotel room to look like.

 - Bed linens should be sorted by color before washing.
 Never wash darker colors with white or very pale linen.
 It is best to wash linen bedding with other natural fibers like cotton and bamboo.

 - Storage should be in a temperature-controlled, well-ventilated area and away from direct sunlight to prevent fading and damage to fibers.
-Never store linen bedding in plastic bags, which can encourage dampness.
+Never store linen bedding in plastic bags, as it can encourage dampness.